-Program Description: Paid, free, and reduced price school breakfasts.
+Program Description: Paid, free, and reduced-price school breakfasts.

-- Legal Basis: Federal entitlement program (Child Nutrition and WIC Reauthorization Act of 2004, Public Law 108-265) authorized in Title 7 of the Education Article of the Annotated Code of Maryland. - Funding Source: Federal funds to schools for each breakfast served to students if the breakfast meets nutrition standards (U.S. Dietary Guidelines for Americans established by the U.S. Department of Agriculture and the American Academy of Sciences).
-State funds are used to supplement federal funds to meet a federal maintenance of effort requirement. - Fiscal 2006 Budget: Funding is based on the number of paid, free, or reduced price meals served.
-The school breakfast fiscal 2006 budget includes \$23.3 million in federal funds.
-State general funds available for the combined school lunch and breakfast programs total \$6.26 million in fiscal 2006. - Eligibility: All children up to the age of 21 who are enrolled in K-12 public schools, private nonprofit schools, or residential child care institutions.
+Reauthorization Act of 2004, Public Law 108-265) authorized in Title 7 of the Education Article of the Annotated Code of Maryland.

+Funding Source: Federal funds to schools and residential child care institutions for each breakfast served to students if the breakfast meets nutrition standards (U.S. Dietary Guidelines for Americans established by the U.S. Department of Agriculture and the American Academy of Sciences).
+State funds are used to supplement federal funds to meet a federal maintenance of effort requirement.

+Fiscal 2007 Budget: Funding is based on the number of paid, free, or reduced-price meals served.
+The school breakfast fiscal 2007 budget includes \$22.7 million in federal funds and \$843,000 in State general funds.

+Eligibility: All children up to the age of 21 who are enrolled in K-12 public schools, private nonprofit schools, or residential child care institutions.
 A basic subsidy is provided for all meals served to students.
-Additionally, free or reduced price breakfasts are available to children from families meeting income eligibility guidelines: family income of less than 130 percent of poverty qualifies a child for a free breakfast while family income of between 130 percent and 185 percent of poverty qualifies a child for a reduced price breakfast.
-The following individuals are automatically eligible for free breakfasts: (1) homeless children or youth as defined under the McKinney-Vento Homeless Assistance Act; (2) youth served under the Runaway and Homeless Youth Act; and (3) a migratory child as defined under the Elementary and Secondary Education Act of 1965. - Participants: In fiscal 2005, the number of meals served included 5.3 million paid breakfasts, 2.3 million reduced price breakfasts; and 12.9 million free breakfasts.
+Additionally, free or reduced-price breakfasts are available to children from families meeting income eligibility guidelines: family income of less than 130 percent of poverty qualifies a child for a free breakfast while family income of between 130 percent and 185 percent of poverty qualifies a child for a reduced-price breakfast.
+The following individuals are automatically eligible for free breakfasts: (1) homeless children or youth as defined under the McKinney-Vento Homeless Assistance Act; (2) youth served under the Runaway and Homeless Youth Act; and (3) a migratory child as defined under the Elementary and Secondary Education Act of 1965.

+Participants: In fiscal 2006, the number of meals served included 5.7 million paid breakfasts, 2.4 million reduced-price breakfasts; and 12.7 million free breakfasts.